LoganTML/LoganTML/README.md

 ## About Me

 I'm a U3 BSc.
-Major Computer Science + Minor Statistics student in Montreal, QC.
+Major Computer Science - Artificial Intelligence student in Montreal, QC.
 I'm passionate about developing creative and innovative solutions to problems, and I enjoy working in teams and collaborating on projects.

+- 🏋️ McGill SSMU Powerlifting Club: VP Internal
+- 🏐 McGill Men's Volleyball Club Team: Member
 - 🎹 Piano player for 16 years
-- 🏐 McGill Men's Volleyball Club team member
-- 🏋️ McGill SSMU Powerlifting Club member

 ## Projects